BlockchainCommons/Learning-FROST-from-the-Command-Line/02_1_Installing_FROST_Tools.md

 When your install is complete, you should see `cargo` in your standard path.

-This is an example of a `rust-up` install:
+This is an example of a `rustup` install:

 ```
 % which cargo